 Your websites and online ads are a treasure trove of data that can be mined for new business value.
-If you’ve never dipped your toe into analytics or data mining, you should make it a point to try!
+If you’ve never dipped your toe into analytics or data mining marketing, you should make it a point to try!

-Today, I’m going to introduce you to a few of my personal techniques for mining a business’ online data for new marketing ideas.
+Today, I’m going to introduce you to a few of my personal methods and techniques for mining a business’ online data for new marketing ideas.
 I find that the deeper your understanding of your business’ metrics, the more likely that you’ll make decisions based on hard facts instead of speculation.
-My focus is going to be on your website, but you can apply the same principles to direct mail and offline sales.
+My focus is going to be on your website, but you can apply the same data mining and marketing principles to direct mail and offline sales.

 Step 1 – Start creating your data streams

-Everything starts with creating various streams of metrics that you can look into.
+Data mining for small business starts with creating various streams of metrics that you can look into.
 My first and best recommendation for an analytics tool is Google Analytics.
-This amazing tool tracks an incredible variety of user behavior and sales on your website.
+This amazing tool tracks an incredible variety of data sets, including user behavior and sales on your website.
 It’s easy to set up, and very comprehensive.
-Plus, it gives you a big picture view of your website so that you can better evaluate its performance as a marketing tool.
+Plus, it gives you a big picture view of your website so that you can better evaluate its performance as a data mining and marketing tool.

 When you start using Google Analytics, ask yourself: